mantidproject/mantid/docs/source/concepts/FractionalRebinning.rst

 :ref:`SofQWNormalisedPolygon <algm-SofQWNormalisedPolygon>`
-and :ref:`ConvertToReflectometryQ <algm-ConvertToReflectometryQ>`, create this special type of :ref:`Workspace2D <Workspace2D>` workspace in which each bin contains both a value and the fractional overlap area of the this bin over that of the original data.
+and :ref:`ConvertToReflectometryQ <algm-ConvertToReflectometryQ>`, create this special type of :ref:`Workspace2D <Workspace2D>` workspace in which each bin contains both a value and the fractional overlap area of this bin over that of the original data.
 This fractional overlap area value is referred to as a fractional weight, since it has the role of controlling the proportion of the counts in output bins that underwent some coordinate transformation.